AshampooSystems/boden/doc_input/winuwp_layout.md

 This is what we need to do:

 - When the container's Measure method is called we need to invalidate the preferred size of the container and of the children.
-The update will happen asynchronously.
-We do not measure anything here and simply return the old desired size.
+The preferred size will be updated asynchronously.
+We do not measure anything in Measure and simply return the old desired size.

 - When the container's Arrange method is called we need to arrange the children according to the bounds of Boden's View objects.

-- When the sizing update happens we will update the view's peferred size property.
+- When the Boden sizing update happens we will update the view's peferred size property.
 This will cause our parent layout to be invalidated.

 - When our own layout happens we update the Boden view's size and position properties.
-Then we need to invalidate the Windows layout, causing Arrange to be called again, to make these changes active.
+Then we need to invalidate the Windows layout, causing Measure and Arrange to be called again, to make these changes active.

 So, all in all the Windows Arrange pass may happen twice when the layout changes, depending on wether or not Windows does it before our own layout is done.
 However, it is very fast, since Arrange only applies the precalculated